 Using a Mobility Scooter or Electric Powerchair in Victoria

-If you are using a mobility scooter or powerchair in Victoria there are laws you are required to follow.
-As a user of a mobility scooter or powerchair you are considered to be a ‘pedestrian’ and are required to follow the same laws that apply to pedestrians.
+If you are using a mobility scooter or powerchair in Victoria, there are certain laws you are required to follow and in fact, whilst operating these vehicles you are actually considered a ‘pedestrian’ and are required to follow the same laws that apply to pedestrians.
 These include:

-- You must cross a road by the shortest direct route
+- You must cross a road using the shortest, direct route;

-- If there is no footpath and you must travel on the road – always travel facing oncoming traffic
+- If there is no footpath and you must travel on the road and always travel facing oncoming traffic;

-- You must not travel past a ‘No Pedestrian’ sign
+- You must not travel past a ‘No Pedestrians’ sign.

-As a general rule avoid using roundabouts or crossing at roads where there are no traffic lights or signs.
-Plan you course in advance to make your journey as safe as possible.
+As a general rule, avoid using roundabouts or crossing at roads where there are no traffic lights or signs.
+In addition, it is recommended you plan your course in advance to make your journey as safe as possible.

 Who can legally use a mobility scooter or motorised wheelchair on public footpaths?

-If you are not capable of walking or have difficulty in walking you are allowed to use a motorised device.
+If you are not capable of walking, or have mobility issues, you are allowed to use a motorised device.